nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a task : `deletetask`

-Deletes a task from the task list.
+Deletes a task from your task list.

 Format: `deletetask TASK_INDEX`

-* `TASK_INDEX` refer to the index number shown in the task list.
+* `TASK_INDEX` refer to the index number shown in your task list.
 * `TASK_INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples: